nterreri/thesis/report/chapter2.md

-For the reasons outlined in the above section on the particular legal issues around the problem domain, it was deemed unfeasible to use external services that would host the chatbot service and as a consequence receive and process patient information (even in anonymized form)[^chatbotSources].
+For the reasons outlined in the above section on the particular legal issues around the problem domain, it was deemed unfeasible to use external services that would host the chatbot service and as a consequence receive and process patient information (even in anonymized form)].

+In the architecture model proposed above, the open source resources available make it easy to write documents that define the patterns and templates of a "frame-based" system, simplifying the process to build all three of the above defined layers.
+We now proceed to review the various options, and motivate the choice of tool used in this project[^chatbotSources.

 [^chatbotSources]: The main sources for this section of the report are the individual websites of the tools explored, and the forum of
 <https://www.chatbots.org/ai_zone/> and related readings (Morton, 2011; Wilcox, 2011).

-In the architecture model proposed above, the open source resources available make it easy to write documents that define the patterns and templates of a "frame-based" system, simplifying the process to build all three of the above defined layers.
-We now proceed to review the various options, and motivate the choice of tool used in this project.

 #### The Artificial intelligence Markup Language
 AiML is a version of the Extensible Markup Language (XML) that was specifically designed around providing a transferrable standard to define rules, patterns and grammars to match user inputs to appropriate templates.
-On top of the basic patterns and template, AiML provides ways to use wildcards or optional sub-patterns in the input pattern and to capture parts of the user input for processing or to repeat back to the user by decorating the template (for examples see: Wallace, 2014).
+On top of the basic patterns and template, AiML provides ways to use wildcards or optional sub-patterns to capture parts of the user input for processing or to repeat back to the user by decorating the template (for examples see: Wallace, 2014).

 AiML also provides ways to define topics as restrictions over the set of match-able